nimiq/hub/README.md

 }

 // 3.
-Listen for the redirect responses you expect const RequestType = AccountsClient.RequestType;
+Listen for the redirect responses you expect accountsClient.on(AccountsClient.RequestType.CHECKOUT, onSuccess, onError);

-accountsClient.on(RequestType.CHECKOUT, onSuccess, onError);
-accountsClient.on(RequestType.SIGN_TRANSACTION, onSuccess, onError);
+accountsClient.on(AccountsClient.RequestType.SIGN_TRANSACTION, onSuccess, onError);
-accountsClient.on(RequestType.LOGIN, onSuccess, onError);
+accountsClient.on(AccountsClient.RequestType.LOGIN, onSuccess, onError);

 // 4.
 After setup is complete, check for a redirect response accountsClient.checkRedirectResponse();